telerik/fiddler-everywhere-docs/advanced-techniques/tooling/blocking-cookies.md

 ## Creating a "Block Cookies" Rule

-To create a "Block Cookies" rule, set the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).
+Create a "Block Cookies" rule, by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).

-- The HTTP Request header `Cookie` must be removed.
+- Create a `Update Request Header` action, and remove the all pre-set values for the `Cookie` header.
-- The HTTP Response header `Set-Cookie` must be removed.
+- Create a `Update Response Header` action, and remove the all pre-set values for the `Set-Cookie` header.

 An example rule that matches all sessions and explicitly blocks all cookies.